elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

 The `spawn_link` function starts a new process and automatically links the current (parent) process with the spawned (child) one, returning the child PID.
 By linking the process we ensure that, if the child process dies, a message will be sent to the parent process which then can act on it.

 The function given to `spawn_link` is quite straight-forward.
-It simply invokes an Erlang function as `Erlang.elixir_compiler.file_to_path` and then proceeds to send a message to the parent process notifying that compilation finished.
+It simply invokes an Erlang function as `:elixir_compiler.file_to_path` and then proceeds to send a message to the parent process notifying that compilation finished.

 After the child process is spawned, we invoke the `receive` macro and start waiting for messages.
 At this point, we are expecting two types of messages: